Front Page

 Functions

-Functions are defined with the fn keyword, and follow a c-like syntax, with optional types on the parameters:
+Functions are defined with the fn keyword, and follow a c-like syntax, with optional types on each parameter:

 fn fib(n: Int) {